Samuel-JULLY/KMUTNB_internship/README.md

 - Preventive and Predictive Maintenance –Strategies for reducing unplanned outages and extending equipment life.
 - Applications in Power Grids and Industrial Systems – How utilities and industries benefit from fault forecasting.

-# Forecasting the exports volume of processed seafood in Thaialnd
+# Forecasting the exports volume of processed seafood in Thailand

 ## Dataset